h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 ![batch-scoring-via-shell-script-2](assets/batch-scoring-via-shell-script-2.jpg)

 This classification output is the batch scoring done for our Hydraulic System cooling condition.
 You should receive classification probabilities for cool_cond_y.3, cool_cond_y.20, and cool_cond_y.100.
-The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency and 100 means it is operating at full efficiency.
+The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency, and 100 means it is operating at full efficiency.

 Similarly, we could execute **run_example.sh** without passing arguments to it by creating temporary environment variables for mojo pipeline file and example csv file paths.